treyssatvincent/images/README.md

 cd path/to/targetdirectory
 path/to/gray.sh
 ```
-If you want backups of you're colored pictures, just run ``mkdir backup`` in the targeted directory.
 ### gifmaker.sh
 Use all the jpg in a directory and convert them into a gif.
 ```